-All public drinking water must be disinfected to prevent waterborne diseases.
+All public drinking water must be disinfected to prevent water-borne diseases.
 The OWS is disinfected through the use of chlorine, while the CMWD water is disinfected by adding chlorine and a small amount of ammonia to form chloramines.
-The OWS is normally chlorinated, but there may be some occasions when the water fed to the OWS is from the CMWD source and is chloraminated.
+The OWS is normally chlorinated, but there may be some occasions when water is fed to the OWS from the CMWD source and is chloraminated.
 Chloramine disinfection is approved by the SWRCB Division of Drinking Water and the US Environmental Protection Agency.
 Many United States and Canadian cities have used chloramines for decades to disinfect water.
 Chloramines reduce the level of unwanted disinfection by-products in our water.
 Disinfection by-products are formed when chlorine mixes with naturally occurring organic material in water.
 Currently, regulated disinfection by-products include trihalomethanes and haloacetic acids.
-Chloramines stop the formation of these byproducts, and chloraminated water has less of a chlorine taste and odor than chlorinated water.
+Chloramines limit the continued formation of these by-products, and chloraminated water has less of a chlorine taste and odor than chlorinated water.

 Chloramines do not pose a health hazard to the general population.
 Chloraminated water is safe for drinking, bathing, cooking and other normal uses.
-Two specific groups of people, however, do need to take special care with chloraminated water - kidney dialysis patients and tropical
+Two specific groups of people, however, do need to take special care with chloraminated water - kidney dialysis patients and tropical fish hobbyists.